mahe-lab/sops/rna_extraction_cell_pellet.md

 4. Transfer ~600 uL of the specimen from step 1 to the column
 5. Centrifuge 15 sec at 10,000 rpm
 6. Discard flow-through in liquid waste
-7. Repeat steps 4-6 until all the materials from step 1 are passed through the column
+7. Repeat steps 4-6 until all the materials from step 2 are passed through the column
 8. Add 350 μl Buffer RW1 to the RNeasy spin column.
 Close the lid gently, and centrifuge for 15 s at 10,000 rpm
-9. Discard the flow-through.
+9. Discard the flow-through
-10. Add 80 uL of DNase working solution to the column (aim directly for the membrane); let stand on the bench for 15 min.
+10. Add 80 uL of DNase working solution to the column (aim directly for the membrane); let stand on the bench for 15 min
 11. Add 350 μl Buffer RW1 to the RNeasy spin column.
-Close the lid gently, and centrifuge for 15 s at 10,000 rpm
+Re-cap gently, and centrifuge for 15 s at 10,000 rpm
 12. Discard flow-through
 13. Add 500 μl Buffer RPE to the RNeasy spin column
 14. Centrifuge for 15 s at 10,000 rpm
 15. Discard flow-through
-16. Repeat steps 12-14
+16. Repeat steps 13-15
 17. Centrifuge for 2 min at 10,000 rpm to dry the membrane
 18. Carefully transfer the column to a new labelled specimen tube (be sure not to get the column wet with the flow-through)
 19. Carefully add 30 uL RNase-free water to the CENTER of the column.
 Avoid touching the walls/sides of the column with pipette tip
 20. Centrifuge for 1 min at full speed to elute the RNA
 21. Proceed to RNA quantification & store specimen in -20C freezer